-This guide is copyrighted ©2005 by Digidesign, a division of Avid Technology, Inc. (hereafter "Digidesign"), with all rights reserved.
-Under copyright laws, this guide may not be duplicated in whole or in part without the written consent of Digidesign.
+© 2005 Digidesign, a division of Avid Technology, Inc. All rights reserved.
+This guide may not be duplicated in whole or in part without the express written consent of Digidesign.

-DIGIDESIGN, AVID and PRO TOOLS are trademarks or registered trademarks of Digidesign and/or Avid Technology, Inc. All other trademarks are the property of their respective owners.
+Digidesign, Avid, and Pro Tools are either trademarks or registered trademarks of Avid Technology, Inc. in the US and other countries.
+All other trademarks contained herein are the property of their respective owners.

-Product features, specifications, system requirements and availability are subject to change without notice.
+Product features, specifications, system requirements, and availability are subject to change without notice.

-PN 9329-17224-00 REV A 05/05
+PN 9329-17739-00 REV A 10/05